 I find The Opposite Sex more enjoyable than the original because of its lineup of favorite personalities.
 These women are still neck deep in oppressive double-standard politics, although some do pursue a profession.
 It’s stressed that Crystal Allen is motivated not by love but the desire to trade the hard-labor trenches of show biz for the bubble bath life of luxurious Park Avenue.
 Crystal discusses her economic dilemma with her girlfriend Pat, played by the wonderful Carolyn Jones (age 26).
 I will watch anything with Carolyn Jones.
 She’d been getting special attention for several years, always in standout parts but without a real breakthrough.
 It finally came as TV’s Morticia Addams — an immortal role but a career dead end.

 The ‘how to save your marriage’ advice is just as oppressive as in the ’39 version.
 This new batch of husbands and wives still aren’t open and honest with each other, and suffer the sad misfortune of crossed messages.
-Steven apparently ‘got out of line’ just once with Crystal, an episode she exploits to the hilt, refusing to accept Steven’s kiss-off flowers.
+Steven apparently ‘got out of line’ just once, an episode Crystal exploits to the hilt, refusing to accept Steven’s kiss-off flowers.
 Just like Lulu Schön, Crystal precipitates a backstage blowup to wreck a home and claim her man.

 But the message is that all of this is Kay’s fault for not trusting Steven unconditionally.
 Amanda warns Kay not to fall into Crystal’s trap, that it is wiser to ignore her husband’s extramarital affairs.
 I know more than a few women that would see nothing amusing about this paternalistic worldview.
 Clare Boothe’s original concept is pretty oppressive: the most privileged women in America live in luxurious bubbles, but seem to share little with their absent mates.

 In the first version the husbands were worshipped from afar like invisible gods.
 Here they seem like nonentities.
 Leslie Nielsen’s Steven is a polite, clueless tower of jelly.
 The actor’s career was just getting up speed; perhaps some 1956 viewers caught The Opposite Sex on a double bill with Nielsen’s Forbidden Planet.